smguilia/overview-1/quickstart_acc_ad.md

 6. Use the cost estimator to get an idea of how much your environment might cost.
 Click the Cost estimator icon ![Estimator icon](../icons/Estimator.svg) in the console menu bar.
 7. Use the cost estimator to get an idea of how much your infrastructure might cost.

   a.
-Start by selecting an offering from the [catalog](https://cloud.ibm.com/catalog){: external} .
+Start by selecting an offering from the [catalog](https://cloud.ibm.com/catalog){: external}.

   b.
 Enter the configuration details, select your pricing plan, and click **Add to estimate**.

 ## Next steps
 {: #next-steps-acc-ad}

-* Start creating services within the account to enable your organization and developers to build the solutions they need.
+* Create services within the account to enable your organization and developers to build the solutions they need.
 * Tag your resources to help organize how you view billing and usage.
 By doing so, you can easily identify chargebacks to different organizations.
 For more information, see [Working with tags](/docs/account?topic=account-tag).